ibm-cloud-docs/ContinuousDelivery/devsecops-cocoa-cli.md

   --planned-end='2020-05-13 13:10:12' \
   --deployment-ready=<yes/no> \
   --type=<change-type> \
+  --provider='gitlab'
 ```
 {: codeblock}

 ### cocoa change-request change-state-to-implement
 {: #change-request-change-state-to-implement}

-Changes the state of a Change Request to `implement` through the ServiceNow API.
+Changes the state of a change request to `implement` by way of the {{site.data.keyword.gitrepos}} or ServiceNow API.

 Required environment variables:

 ```
+GITLAB_TOKEN=           # Git Repos and Issue Tracking (GRIT) API Token (Required if using 'gitlab' as provider) GITLAB_URL=             # Git Repos and Issue Tracking URL Example: https://<region>.git.cloud.ibm.com/api/v4 (Required if using 'gitlab' as provider)
-SERVICENOW_TOKEN=   # ServiceNow API Token
-SERVICENOW_URL=     # ServiceNow API URL, default is https://watsontest.service-now.com/api/ibmwc/change
-CHANGE_REQUEST_ID=  # ID of the Change Request to change state to implement
+GITLAB_ORG=             # The owner of the repository (Required if using 'gitlab' as provider) GITLAB_REPO=            # The repository name (Required if using 'gitlab' as provider) SERVICENOW_TOKEN=       # ServiceNow API Token (Required if using 'servicenow' as provider) SERVICENOW_URL=         # ServiceNow API URL (Required if using 'servicenow' as provider) CHANGE_REQUEST_ID=      # ID of the Change Request to change state to implement
 ```
 {: screen}